Karagul/StockViewer/README.md

 ## Usage

 Type whichever stock you want to get the data for in the `Stock` section, and select a date range.
+To get the financial statements and other data, just click on the download buttons after typing the stock's ticker.
+If a stock has never paid any dividends or done a split, when downloading this data you'll get a blank `.csv` file.

+Historical prices only go up to 2007, even if the stock has existed for a longer time.

 ## License